-If available, the controls are on the climate control panel.
-The engine must be running to operate the heated seats
+If available, the controls are on the center stack.
+The engine must be running to operate the heated seats.

-Press ₩ or ₩ to heat the driver or passenger seat cushion and seatback.
+Press # or # to heat the driver or passenger seat cushion and seatback.

 Press the control once for the highest setting.
 With each press of the control, the heated seat will change to the next lower setting, and then the off setting.
 Three lights indicate the highest setting and one light the lowest.